Multiple complaints against Moitra over Kali remarks, ‘bring it on,’ she says

-A day after her remarks on Goddess Kali stirred a controversy, Trinamool Congress MP Mahua Moitra Wednesday found herself facing multiple police complaints — most of them filed by the Bharatiya Janata Party — in West Bengal and Madhya Pradesh.
+A day after her remarks on Goddess Kali stirred a controversy, Trianmool Congress MP Mahua Wednesday found herself facing multiple police complaints — most of them filed by the Bharatiya Janata Party — in West Bengal and Madhya Pradesh.

 In Bengal, the Bharatiya Janata Party also held protests at several places including Kolkata, demanding her arrest for “hurting religious sentiments”.